Parks, Recreation and Tourism Management

 In today’s fast-paced society, recreation and leisure are more important than ever to our physical and mental well-being.
 Parks, Recreation and Tourism Management (PRTM) students learn to create and facilitate sustainable and affordable experiences in local and global communities by utilizing best business practices in programming, marketing and budgeting.
 Our students graduate prepared to make a difference in people’s lives by creating quality recreation and nature-based programs, education and events that provide leisure, enhance community and address societal concerns—such as physical health, juvenile delinquency and economic sustainability.

-- Parks and Natural Resource Recreation focuses on environmental education, outdoor recreation, parks planning and management and conservation of parks and other natural resource areas.
+- Recreation and Park Management focuses on environmental education, outdoor recreation, parks planning and management and conservation of parks and other natural resource areas.

 Parks, Recreation and Tourism Management Curriculum